awwaiid/icfp2023/README.md

   solutions/solution-{problem number}-score-{score}-strategy-{ bot name }.json

 then we can submit best scores.
+We should make a script that submits the best ones?